Wear leveling: Techniques

 On Secure Digital cards and USB flash drives, techniques are implemented in hardware by a built-in microcontroller.
 On such devices, wear leveling is transparent, and conventional file system such as FAT can be used on them as-is.

 Wear leveling can also be implemented in software by special-purpose file systems such as JFFS2 and YAFFS on flash media or UDF on optical media.
 All three are log-structured file systems in that they treat their media as circular logs and write to them in sequential passes.
-File systems which implement copy-on-write strategies, such as ZFS, also implement a form of wear leveling.
+File systems which implement copy-on-write strategies, such as ZFS, btrfs, and APFS, also implement a form of wear leveling.